dotnet/sign/docs/Deployment.md

 In the Azure Portal, navigate to your `SignService Server` application, and add a `ReplyUrl` entry with your hostname, such as `https://codesign.yourorganization.com/signin-oidc`

-## Build and publish
+## 5. Build and publish

 There's a few parts to this, and I strongly recommend using Azure Key Vault to hold all of the settings you need for your service.

 Follow the steps in my [blog](https://oren.codes/2017/10/18/continuous-deployment-of-cloud-services-with-vsts/) to create a CI/CD pipeline for the cloud service.
-Create a key vault
+Create a key vault to hold the configuration values and link them into VSTS as a variable group.

+You should have the following secrets with the appropriate values in the Vault:

+- AccountEncryptedPassword
+- AccountUsername
+- Admin-Location
+- Admin-ResourceGroup
+- Admin-SubscriptionId
+- AzureAd-AADInstance
+- AzureAd-ApplicationObjectId
+- AzureAd-Audience
+- AzureAd-ClientId
+- AzureAd-ClientSecret
+- AzureAd-Domain
+- AzureAd-TenantId
+- DiagnosticConnectionString
+- PasswordEncryption
+- SslCertificateSha1

+Most of these values map to the `appsettings.json` values. `AccountUsername` comes from your Cloud Service config. `PasswordEncryption` is the thumbprint of the certificate used by the tools to encrypt the password. `AccountEncryptedPassword` is the encrypted password value. `SslCertificateSha1` is the thumbprint of your configured SSL certificate.
+One way to get these values is to publish to cloud services using the `Local` configuration, setting the values in the UI and then copying them into Key Vault.

+Once you have those variables in Key Vault and linked into a Variable Group in VSTS, add that variable group to your Release Management definition to make them available there.
+The tokenize step, as described in my blog, will take put those values in the `cscfg` before it's deployed in the final step.

+## 6. First time login

+When you first configure the application using the `InstallUtility`, only the user who ran the utility is an admin of the Signing Service.
+To add additional administrators, go to the AAD Portal, then to Enterprise Applications, find the `SignService - Server` application, then under `Users and Groups`, you can add a role assignment to any additional users who need admin access.

+Then you can proceed to the portal by navigating to the root URL in a browser and following the steps in the [admin guide](Administration.md) to create a sign service user account, specify the configuration settings, and create/upload a certificate.

-### VM configuration
+# VM configuration

 Use IIS on Server 2016.
 Under the App Pool advanced settings, Set the App Pool CLR version to `No Managed Code` and "Load User Profile" to `true`.
 Edit your `appsettings.json` accordingly as per the above table.
+You can put the `appsettings.json` file in the `~/App_Data` directory and the application will pick it up.
 You'll need to install the .NET Core as described here: https://docs.microsoft.com/en-us/aspnet/core/publishing/iis.